17 Jul, 2013 by LIYSF

 Raj Pammal: I can't wait to make lasting connections with participants

-Raj from New York talks about his experience at LIYSF last year, and what he’s looking forward to this year when he joins us staff!
+Raj from New York talks about his experience at LIYSF last year, and what he’s looking forward to this year when he joins our staff!

 Tell us a bit about yourself